Easter Term Applications

 Venues and slot

-We are programming shows at the ADC Theatre and the Corpus Playroom.
+This term we are programming shows at the Corpus Playroom and for our touring venues.
 Please be aware that the venues and slots available are very different and shows which work artistically in one venue or slot may be less suited to another, so bear this in mind when choosing which venue and slot to apply for.

-The Playroom is a much smaller space, with audience on two sides of the 4m x 4m stage in an L-shape.
+The Playroom is a small space, with audience on two sides of the 4m x 4m stage in an L-shape.
 It seats 80 people.
-It has a limited backstage area and more technically limited than the ADC, but can still accomodate a fairly complex set.
+It has a limited backstage area and more technically limited than the ADC, but can still accommodate a fairly complex set.

 Playroom Mainshow: Tue - Sat, 7pm, running time 2hr